oviirup/jiosaavn-extension/readme.md

 ## Behind the Scenes

-### Overview

 The extension just fetches data from the JioSaavn server for necessary links to download the songs.
-It doesn't rely on any external or 3rd party services to fetch data, it does all the work in browser.
+Then it grabs the song in mp3 format from the backend services.

-Make sure you check out JioSaavn API page and the original extension repo and :star: it if you like.
-People do not earn anything from this and spend their precious time developing it and release it for free.
+Make sure you check out [JioSaavn API][a1] and [Jiosaavn Downloader Extension][a2] repo and :star: it if you like.
+People do not earn a penny from this and spend their precious time developing it and release it for free.
 A small praise, a good mention makes them feel good and it doesn't cost anything.
 See right sidebar for the list of contributors to the repo.

 ### Dependencies